-As one of the largest countries in the world, there is a huge diversity attractions and destinations.
+As one of the largest countries in the world, there are many attractions and destinations.
 Medical insurance is a wise investment.
-If you plan on participating in any of the adventure activities, such as those in the Rocky Mountains, you may want to consider extreme sport insurance too.
+If you plan on participating in any of the adventure activities, such as those in the Rocky Mountains, you may want to consider extreme sports insurance too.

-Again, you will want to have Medical Insurance, possibly Extreme Sport Insurance (for those all-inclusive activities) and, because of the Warning issued, you may wish to also consider Cancel for Any Reason Insurance.
+Again, you will want to have Medical Insurance, possibly Extreme Sports Insurance (for those all-inclusive activities) and, because of the Warning issued, you may also wish to consider Cancel for Any Reason Insurance.

 The European countries listed above have no Travel Advisories or Warnings currently listed.

 The incredible history, culture, food and fabulous cities mean there is much to see and do.
 Be sure to have Medical Insurance and any other insurance related to your trip itinerary.

 The Caribbean – Jamaica, Dominican Republic, The Bahamas

 Americans often travel to the Caribbean to enjoy the warm weather and beaches at all-inclusive resorts.
 There are very few Warnings or Advisories issued by the U.S. Department of State